Warner-Bell/aws-s3hosted-website-devops/README.md

 - Easy local development workflow with a customizable structure.

 ## 📋 Prerequisites
-- Local Dev Environment or Gitpod
+- Local Dev Environment or Gitpod - (To Build on)
-- GitHub Account & Access Token
+- GitHub Account & Access Token - (To Use Automation)
-- AWS Account & Permissions
+- AWS Account & Permissions - (To Host and Deploy on)
-- Domain & Hosted Zone
+- Domain & Hosted Zone - (To Route Your Traffic)

+- Basic Dev eviroment setup (How-to Doc ---> DEV_ENV_SETUP.md)
+A domain name and a RT53 trusted zone (if you buy your domain from aws no further config necessary) AWS account with appropriate permissions
+GitHub account for the github actions to work
+Basic knowledge of HTML, CSS, and JavaScript (for website development)

 ### AWS Setup
 - An **AWS account** and your user imbued with appropriate permissions (IAM Role with **admin** or full access to **CloudFormation**, **S3**, **CloudFront**, **Lambda**, **DynamoDB**, **Certificate Manager**, and **Route 53**).